 27. There are more than twenty volcanoes in central and southern Mexico, a zone geologists call the Trans-Mexican Volcanic Belt (TMVB).
 The youngest is Paracutin, which in 1943 sprang out of a farmer's cornfield in the state of Michoacan.
 By the time Paracutin stopped erupting in 1952, it had grown nearly 1,400 feet.

 28. Our current population estimates put anywhere from six to twelve million people in the Americas at this time, of which half of them lived in Mexico, Guatemala, Belize and Honduras.

 29. The Totonacs, an Indian tribe living in the states of Veracruz, Hidalgo and Puebla, insist that Teotihuacan was one of their cities; the Aztecs simply accepted that claim and passed it on to us.
 We don't even know what the city's original name was, and have to use the name the Aztecs gave it, meaning “Place of the Gods.”
-In Aztec times, Teotihuacan was in ruins, and because it was even larger than their own capital, Tenochtitlan, the Aztecs thought the gods were born here, and held some religious ceremonies on the site.
+When the Aztecs discovered it, Teotihuacan was in ruins, having been abandoned centuries earlier, and because it was even larger than their own capital, Tenochtitlan, the Aztecs thought the gods were born here, and held some religious ceremonies on the site.